Mimosa tenuiflora: Cultivation

 For outside planting, USDA Zone 9 or higher is recommended.

 In nature, Mimosa tenuiflora "[...] fruits and seeds are disseminated by the wind in a radius of 5–8 m from the mother plant; rain carries them from slopes to lower plains and human activities contribute to their dissemination."

 For cultivation, the seed pods are collected once they start to spontaneously open on the tree.
 The collected pods are laid out in the sun so that the pods open up and release their seeds.
 The seeds can then be planted in sandy soil with sun exposure.

 Scarification of the seed via mechanical means or by using sulfuric acid greatly increases the germination rate of the seeds over non-treatment.
 The seeds can be sown directly into holes in the ground or planted in prepared areas.

 The seeds can germinate in temperatures ranging from 10 to 30 °C, but the highest germination rate occurs at around 25 °C (about 96%), even after four years of storage.
 Germination takes about 2–4 weeks.

 It is also possible to propagate Mimosa tenuiflora via cuttings.

-Trimming adult Mimosa tenuiflorae during the rainy season is not recommended as it can cause them to die.
+Trimming adult Mimosa tenuiflorae during the rainy season is not recommended as it can kill them.

 Legal status

 United Nations

+Internationally, mescaline, DMT, and psilocin, are Schedule I drugs under the Convention on Psychotropic Substances.
+The Commentary on the Convention on Psychotropic Substances notes, however, that the plants containing them are not subject to international control:

+"The cultivation of plants from which psychotropic substances are obtained is not controlled by the Vienna Convention...
+Neither the crown (fruit, mescal button) of the Peyote cactus nor the roots of the plant Mimosa hostilis nor Psilocybe mushrooms themselves are included in Schedule 1, but only their respective principals, mescaline, DMT, and psilocin."